Legally Betting on the 2024 Olympics

 - Have a basic understanding of the event on which you are betting.
 The Olympic games include events that many people are not intimately familiar with.
 (This is especially true among USA bettors during the Winter Olympics.)
 You will always have the best chance of placing a winning bet on Olympics odds if you understand how each sport works.

 - Keep your patriotism and loyalty out of the wager.
 Don't bet on the athletes or nations you personally connect with as a fan.
 While it's tempting to wager on your country and the athletes representing your homeland, that can be a costly mistake.
-Instead, place your bets on the athletes or teams that have the best chance at winning the event.
+Instead, place your bets on the athletes or teams that have the best chance of winning the event.
 When your country medals, that's just icing on the cake.

 - Apply conservative bankroll management.
 There is no such thing as a sure bet.
 Just ask any casual or seasoned sports bettor about that.
 So, with that in mind, you should only risk money you can afford to lose.
 That's Betting 101.
 Then when you win, apply only a predetermined amount of those winnings back into your bankroll to support your betting entertainment.
 And never go all-in – make lots of small bets, as these will add up in time.